stevenfarless/ttt/README.md

 ### Creating a Game (Host)

 1. Open the app
-2. Click the emoji button to select your game piece
+2. Click the emoji button to select your game piece (now supports pasting any emoji!)
 3. Click **"Create Game"**
 4. Share the room code OR invite link with your opponent
    - Copy the 4-character code
    - Copy the full invite link
    - Use the Share button (mobile)

 ### Joining a Game (Guest)